 Year one home and international students and post-graduate international students are guaranteed accommodation.
 Undergraduates can be accommodated in university-owned residences which are both catered and self-catered.
 The contract for these residences is between 40 and 44 weeks in duration.

-An example price for catered accommodation is £214.09 at Birks Grange.
+An example price for catered accommodation is £191.37 per week at Mardon Hall.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.